johnbrandborg/faker-events/README.md

 allowed, but subject to system performance also.
 The default is ~60 per minute, but they are random so expect potentially lower rates.

-If you want to see a demo of this without writing code, run faker_events from the command line.
+If you want to see an example of this without writing code, run faker_events from the command line.
 For help in using the CLI use the -h parameter.

 ```shell
 faker_events -n 10